 What are some examples of Academic Achievement, Leadership and Community Service?

-Only outstanding academic achievements in Years 11-12 will be considered eg. medallists, state or national finalist or students receiving a high distinction in a nation-wide competition eg. UNSW ICAS Maths Competition, RACI Aust National Chemistry Quiz, Aust Space Design Competition, Bond Uni Mooting Competion.
+Only outstanding academic achievements in Years 11-12 will be considered.
+For example, medallists, state or national finalist or students receiving a high distinction in a nation-wide competition.
+For example, UNSW ICAS Maths Competition, RACI Aust National Chemistry Quiz, Aust Space Design Competition, Bond Uni Mooting Competion.

 School subject awards will NOT be considered.

-Only signficant leadership roles will be considered eg. School Captain, Sporting Captain or coach, prefect, SRC office-bearer (eg President, Treasurer).
+Only signficant leadership roles will be considered.
+For example, School Captain, Sporting Captain or coach, prefect, SRC office-bearer (eg President, Treasurer).

-Only significant and sustained community service will be considered eg. Active Volunteer Surf Lifesaver, regular volunteer for Eddie's Van or Rosies, Friends on the Street Outreach (or similar), The Smith Family Students to Student Reading Program volunteer.
+Only significant and sustained community service will be considered.
+For example, Active Volunteer Surf Lifesaver, regular volunteer for Eddie's Van or Rosies, Friends on the Street Outreach (or similar), The Smith Family Students to Student Reading Program volunteer.
 Participating in one-off doorknock appeals (eg. Red Shield) or fund-raisers will not generally be considered.

 The sample application form which can be viewed prior to commencing your online application provides a more comprehensive list of examples.